 THE COMPLETE GUIDE TO CREDIT CARD TRAVEL TRANSFER PARTNERS

-Disclaimer: Points for Family Travel is part of an affiliate sales network and receives compensation for sending traffic to partner sites, such as Milevalue.com.
+Points for Family Travel is a part of an affiliate sales network and receives compensation for sending traffic to partner sites such as MileValue.com and Bankrate.com.
 This compensation may impact how and where links appear on this site.
 This site does not include all financial companies or all available financial offers.

 Transferable points are some of the most valuable points to earn in the miles and points world.
 This is because transferable points give you so many options when booking travel.
 Unlike airline and hotel points that can only be used to book specific airline/hotel awards (i.e., you can only book flights on the American Airlines website if you have AA points), transferable points can be used to transfer to multiple airlines and hotels.
 This gives you extreme flexibility and so many more options when you’re booking travel.